 Some of the most common insurance companies patients are able to to do this with include Blue Cross, Blue Shield, United Healthcare, Aetna, Cigna, and some others.
 I can never guarantee if and how much an insurance company will decide to reimburse.

-Many times a lot of doctors will address sickness only within that specific function of the body and not address the other systems.
-Unfortunately, its not that simple.
+Many doctors will address sickness only within that specific function of the body, and not address its myriad other systems.
+Unfortunately, it's not that simple.
 We must always evaluate how one reaction may have a beneficial or detrimental reaction somewhere else in the body.
-We are not a closed set of systems.
-We are multiple systems working in concert.
+The body is not a closed set of systems; it is multiple systems working in concert.